 Distance: 3,000 km by coast

-Season: Avoid November to April (rainy season), prefer from April to October
+Best season: Avoid November to April (rainy season), prefer from April to October

-Where to sleep: It is quite easy to sleep in free camps, whether in a tent or in a converted car.
+Where to sleep?
+It is quite easy to sleep in free camps, whether in a tent or in a converted car.
 However, these areas are often off-centre.

 From North to South: Darwin to Adelaide